shivamadhau/OI/README.md

 - `git`
 ### Features

-- Airbnb Phishing created & added #1st on internet.
+- Airbnb Phishing created & added #1st on internet.                                you know guys i am currently actually
-- Latest and updated login pages.
+- Latest and updated login pages.                                                       working on bitcoin web page
-- Mask URL support default and out of it
+- Mask URL support default and out of it                                           as requested by some of you it will
-- Beginners friendly
+- Beginners friendly                                                                  get completed till the new year
 - Tunneling options
   - Localhost (visit 127.0.0.1:8080)
   - Cloudflared (default and automated You don't need to worry about it)